|Exam||Registration opens||Exam starts||Exam ends|

 You are responsible for scheduling your own exam time.
 Visit https://cbtf.engr.illinois.edu to choose your time!

 Given that each exam is offered for several days, the course policy is not to offer makeup exams.
 In very exceptional circumstances involving health or other emergencies, a makeup exam may be considered.

+You are expected to follow the policies for the CBTF when you are in an exam.
 See the CBTF page for more detailed policies.
 Here’s a summary: